 - ... and a couple of the best pillows

-We mentioned the Hybrid Pro's seven-layer construction, as compared to the six layers of the regular Simba Hybrid mattress.
-The layers are: a "super-soft" breathable top layer (with improved, er, softness compared to the non-Pro version); a natural wool layer to help with heat regulation (unique to the Pro); an open-cell Simba-Pure foam layer; two layers of titanium 'Aerocoil' springs, featuring up to 5000 springs total (the non-Pro only has one layer); 'high-definition' Simba-Pure foam with edge support; and a supportive base layer of Simba-Pure foam with softer zones for better comfort for side sleepers.
+I mentioned the Hybrid Pro's seven-layer construction, as compared to the five layers of the regular Simba Hybrid mattress.
+The layers are: a "super-soft" breathable top layer (with improved, er, softness compared to the non-Pro version); a natural wool layer to help with heat regulation (unique to the Pro; replaced in the Luxe with bamboo-infused wool); an open-cell Simba-Pure foam layer; two layers of titanium 'Aerocoil' springs, featuring up to 5000 springs total (the non-Pro only has one layer); 'high-definition' Simba-Pure foam with edge support; and a supportive base layer of Simba-Pure foam with softer zones for better comfort for side sleepers.

 That underlying firmness means it's easy enough to move yourself around on, and the support extends well to the edges – you won't feel like you're at risk of sliding off when you get close to them, and sitting on the edge of the mattress feels secure too.

-And when it comes to the airflow and heat management that Simba has talked up so much, that gets a big thumbs up from our tester who regularly suffered from overheating on a standard memory foam mattress.
+When it comes to the airflow and heat management that Simba has talked up so much, that gets a big thumbs up from my partner, who regularly suffered from overheating on a standard memory foam mattress.
 Using the Hybrid Pro has meant keeping a much more reliable temperature, helping materially with more consistent sleep.
-Another tester who doesn't usually have issues with mattress temperature found it to be little different to other mattresses, so in our case its temperature skills were neutral at least, really positive at best.
+I don't usually have issues with mattress temperature, and I found it to be little different to other mattresses.
+So in the case of temperature control, this mattress rates neutral at least, really positive at best.

 One thing to note is that the top cover of the mattress is not removable and washable.
 This is a little disappointing, as most pricier mattresses do have a removable top cover nowadays.
-Simba says you could use a sponge to clean spots as necessary, but a mattress protector is a must here.
+Simba says you could use a sponge to clean spots as necessary, but a mattress protector you can bung in the washing machine is a must here.

 - Memory foam vs spring mattress: what's the difference?

 Simba offers a generous 200-night trial for testing the mattress.
-This is double the standard 100 nights, but not the most generous trial around (that crown goes to Nectar, which gives you a full year).
+This is double the standard 100 nights, but not the most generous trial around (a generous few will let you try a mattress out for a full year).
 If you really don't like it, they'll collect it from you for free for a full refund.
 If you order from Simba directly, this is simple, otherwise you can request it from the store you ordered from.

-As you'd expect for a premium mattress offering, the Simba Hybrid Pro sits at the top end of the market when it comes to price.
-At RRP, it'll set you back £899 for a UK Single, £1,119 for a UK Double, £1,279 for a UK King and £1,379 for a Super King
+The Simba Hybrid Pro sits towards the higher end of the market when it comes to price.
+At RRP, it'll set you back £1,149 for a UK Single, £1,499 for a UK Double, £1,649 for a UK King and £1,799 for a Super King.
+Be aware though, that RRP fluctuates fairly regularly, and there are so many deals that you can basically discard it, in any case.

 Mattress comfort is extremely personal, so it helps to get opinions from varied sources.
 Simba's mattresses have been popular for some time, which means there's lots of information about the long-term quality of the products, and the customer service.
-Simba's reviews are overwhelmingly positive, reaching 4.5 stars on TrustPilot.
+As a brand overall, Simba's reviews are overwhelmingly positive, reaching 4.4 stars over ~35k reviews on TrustPilot (opens in new tab).
 Reviews praise the comfort of products, as well as the communication and timely deliveries.

 Of the negative reviews, some note that they were still too hot using it, while some others had issues with the shape, usually after at least a year.
 However, most of those people seem to have had no problems taking advantage of Simba's return policy and still note great service, while many people who had issues after more time seem to have been able to gain a replacement under the 10-year guarantee without problem.